gmccune22/Bootcamp3/Readme.md

 For this assignment you will be building upon our UF directory application by creating a front-end interface with React.js to display listings, search/filter, as well as the ability to add new listings and delete old ones.
 Note: We won't connect the front-end to the back-end in this assignment, we will leave that for Bootcamp #5.

 #### In this GitHub Repository, you are given the following files
-*When using the [create-react-app](https://github.com/facebook/create-react-app) read the readMe to get a starter application up and running, you can replace the src file in the starter application with the src file from the Bootcamp #4 assignment repo*
+*After using the [**create-vite**](https://vitejs.dev/guide/#scaffolding-your-first-vite-project) tool with the React template, you can replace the src file in the starter application with the src file from the Bootcamp #4 assignment repo*.
+You'll then see the following files in your project directory:
-- *Data.js* - A list of buildings formatted to work with React and JSX to render the contents to the browser
+- *src/data/data.js* - A list of buildings formatted to work with React and JSX to render the contents to the browser
-- *index.css* - A starter CSS templage for you to use for this project
-- *app.css* - An empty file that we aren't using for this project but do not delete it as it will affect the functioning of your program
+- *src/App.css* - An empty file that we aren't using for this project but do not delete it as it will affect the functioning of your program
-- *index.js* - This file is used in creating the application file that you will be manipulating through the App.js file.
-This is where we have injected the data.js file and the building data that we pass around for the entire application.
-- *App.js* - This is the main application we are developing.
+- *src/App.jsx* - This is the main application we are developing.
 The majority of our development will be in this file.
     - It prints out the directory listings
     - It has a Textbox for searching/filtering the results
     - It has a display box for printing out more details about the selected building
     - It imports and uses several React Component files to implement this functionality
+- *src/index.css* - A starter CSS template for you to use for this project
+- *src/main.jsx* - This file is used in creating the application file that you will be manipulating through the App.jsx file.
+This is where we have injected the data.js file and the building data that we pass around for the entire application.

-- React Component Files - *React use compoenents to organize and squirrel away functionality so that we can reuse it in multiple places.
-Ultimately, it allows our code to look cleaner and maximizes reusability for future developmen.*
+- React Component Files - *React uses components to organize and squirrel away functionality so that we can reuse it in multiple places.
+Ultimately, it allows our code to look cleaner and maximizes reusability for future development.*
-    - *BuildingList.js* - This is a React Component that prints the building code and the name to the screen
+    - *src/components/BuildingList.jsx* - This is a React Component that prints the building code and the name to the screen
+    - *src/components/Credit.jsx* - This is a React Component that displays the credits for the building data
-    - *Search.js*  - This is a React Component that filters the contents of the list based on the user's input in the textbox
+    - *src/components/Search.jsx*  - This is a React Component that filters the contents of the list based on the user's input in the textbox
-    - *ViewBuilding.js* - This is a React Component that allows us to view additional listing details for the current selected building             when a user clicks on a listing
+    - *src/components/ViewBuilding.jsx* - This is a React Component that allows us to view additional listing details for the current selected building             when a user clicks on a listing

-#### Development Goals - To DO List:
+#### Development Goals - To Do List:
 In this assignment, we are only focused on creating your front-end user interface to filter and display listings, as well as add new listings or delete existing listings.

 As you develop the solution to this assignment you will need to complete at least the following tasks.

-- App.js - Main Application
+- App.jsx - Main Application
     - Create the filterUpdate() function - to set the state of filter
     - Create the selectUpdate() function - to set the state of selected building

-- BuildingList.js: *In this file you will*
+- BuildingList.jsx: *In this file you will*
     - create a filter on the building list constant that allows you to filter on the name of the building
     - display only the buldings the meet the filter criteria
     - Create an onClick listener action that will allow you to click on a building name and capture the ID

-- Search.js: *In this file you will*
+- Search.jsx: *In this file you will*
     - Capture the text that is typed into the textbox and store this value using the filterUpdate() function
     - use the onChange listener function
     - Note: You will need to understand how to use ref values from form inputs

-- ViewBuilding.js:
+- ViewBuilding.jsx:
     - Captured building ID to look-up the additional information for the building
     - Return additional details of the building to be rendered on the screen for the user

-- Create two new components that allow you to add and remove elements from the list.
+- Create two new components in the components folder that allow you to add and remove elements from the list.
-    - AddBuilding.js - Add a buliding to the listings
+    - AddBuilding.jsx - Add a buliding to the listings
-    - RemoveBuilding.js - remove a building from the listings
+    - RemoveBuilding.jsx - remove a building from the listings

 - index.css - Style the User Interface of this app using CSS and Bootstrap 4 to make this app look professional and user friendly, e.g.,
     - style the listings
     - add icons for search, add, and delete
     - search bar
     - buttons
-    - card for viewing the selected listing (ViewBuilding.js)
+    - card for viewing the selected listing (ViewBuilding.jsx)

 ### Setup